-COVID-19 Updates
+COVID-19 and Macroeconomic Environment Updates

 The COVID-19 pandemic has adversely affected the global economy, disrupted global supply chains and created significant volatility in the financial markets.
-In addition, the pandemic has resulted in travel restrictions, business closures and the institution of quarantines and other restrictions on movement in many communities.
+In addition, the pandemic has, at times, resulted in travel restrictions, business closures and the institution of quarantines and other restrictions on movement in many communities.

-The extent of the impact of COVID-19 on our future business, financial condition and operating results will depend largely on future developments, including (i) the duration and magnitude of the pandemic; (ii) the measures taken by governmental authorities and private sectors to limit the spread of COVID-19; (iii) our ability to continue providing products and services; and (iv) the effect of the pandemic on our customers, all of which are highly uncertain and cannot be predicted.
-While we have updated our risk factors to reflect risks of which we are aware, this situation is changing rapidly and additional impacts may arise that we are not aware of currently.
+On September 30, 2022, Thailand terminated its emergency decree related to COVID-19 which lowered the status of COVID-19 to a communicable disease under surveillance.
+However, the extent of the impact of COVID-19 on our future business, financial condition and operating results will depend largely on future developments, including (i) the duration and magnitude of the pandemic; (ii) the measures taken by governmental authorities and private sectors to limit the spread of COVID-19; (iii) our ability to continue providing products and services; and (iv) the effect of the pandemic and resulting global economic uncertainty and financial market volatility on our customers, all of which are highly uncertain and unpredictable.
+While we have updated our risk factors to reflect risks of which we are aware, additional impacts may arise that we are not aware of currently.